-Suspected Medicine Adverse Reaction Search
+Suspected Medicine Adverse Reaction Search (SMARS) Disclaimer

-Essential information about the Suspected Medicine Adverse Reaction Search (SMARS)
+Essential information about the Suspected Medicine Adverse

-An assessment of the safety of a medicine cannot be made using only the
+An assessment of the safety of a medicine cannot be made

-Medsafe advises patients not to make any changes to their medicine treatment
+Search (SMARS).
+Medsafe advises patients NOT to make any changes

-based on information contained in SMARS.
-Changes to treatment should only be
+to their medicine treatment based on information contained in SMARS.
+Changes

-made following consultation with a healthcare professional.
+to treatment should only be made following consultation with a healthcare professional.

-- The likelihood of experiencing an adverse reaction to a medicine cannot be
+- The likelihood of experiencing an adverse reaction to a medicine cannot

-estimated from this database as there is no information on how many people
+be estimated from this database as there is no information on how many people

-have taken the medicine and the extent of underreporting is not known.
+have taken the medicine and the extent of under-reporting is not known.

 - For these reasons, it is also not possible to directly compare the risks